 While there is a lot of choice here, fear not, we’ve picked six skills that are especially worth having, and even permanently unlocking when possible if you’re planning on redoing levels to grind out skills, or if you’re struggling against a specific boss.

-There’s all the best Sifu Skills you can unlock in the game.
+There are all the best Sifu Skills you can unlock in the game.
 Make sure to check out our list of the Sifu Shrine locations to get you back in the action quicker.